Research Triangle Park, North Carolina

 Total Facility Area: 1,042,611 gross square feet (GSF)

 Estimated Personnel: 1,981 persons

-This consolidated laboratory and office complex, which was fully occupied in January 2003, houses the Office of Research and Development, the Office of Air Quality Planning and Standards, and the Office of Administration and Resources Management.
+This consolidated laboratory and office complex, which was fully occupied in January 2003, houses some of EPA’s employees from the Office of Research and Development, the Office of Air Quality Planning and Standards, and the Office of Administration and Resources Management.

 In addition to this facility, EPA occupies several other buildings in the Research Triangle Park (RTP) area, including: